webguru103/smooch-docs/source/includes/messaging_channels/_line.md

 You can also receive the user messages through a [webhook](/rest#webhooks).

+Before you can configure LINE to work with Smooch, you'll have to [create a business account](#creating-a-line-business-account) and a [messaging API channel](#creating-a-line-messaging-api-channel).

 ### Creating a LINE Business Account

 To create a business account you first need to create a LINE account through a [mobile app](http://line.me/en-US/download).